pamu15/pamu15/README.md

 # Hey!
 Nice to see you.
 I'm **Pramod Haladkar** 😀

-I have strong technical experience and interest in:
+I have strong technical knowledge and interest in:

 - Machine Learning
 - Deep Learning (ANN, CNN, RNN – LSTM, GRU)